Last update July 16, 2023

-Except for two live attenuated virus vaccines (small pox and yellow fever) that are known to rarely bring about negative effects on breastfeeding children, all vaccines are to be regarded as safe for use during lactation and therefore can be prescribed to breastfeeding women (CDC 2020/02/04).
+Neither of the types of vaccines currently in development against COVID-19 contain live viruses within their components and therefore cannot provoke the disease or cause any alterations to the genetic material of their host.
+(CDC 2020/12/18 y 2020/12/13) Except for three live attenuated virus vaccines (small pox, yellow fever and oral polio-Sabin) that are known to rarely bring about negative effects on breastfeeding children, all vaccines are to be regarded as safe for use during lactation and therefore can be prescribed to breastfeeding women.
+(CDC 2020/02)

-Several Health institutions, medical societies and also expert consensus have suggested that the vaccine should only be prescribed for breastfeeding women if they would also belong to a high-risk group such as healthcare workers or people afflicted by a chronic disease or condition known to be a risk factor (IHAN 2021, AELAMA 2021, NHS 2021, HIFN 2020, MS España 2020/12/30, ACOG 2020/12/13, CDC 2020/12/15 y 2020/12/13).
+Breastfeeding women are not considered to be a high-risk group for COVID-19, specially since they tend to be young and usually healthy and therefore until now there are no specific reasons that would warrant the use of the vaccine in this group.
+Several Health institutions, medical societies and also expert consensus have suggested that the vaccine should be prescribed for breastfeeding women if they would also belong to a high-risk group such as healthcare workers or people afflicted by a chronic disease or condition known to be a risk factor.
+(Mayo 2021/03, Davanzo 2021/02, Saus 2021/02, Chervenak 2021/02, WHO 2021/01, Sax 2021, IHAN 2021, AELAMA 2021, NHS 2021, HIFN 2020, MS España 2020/12, ACOG 2020/12, CDC 2020/12 y 2020/12)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.